Lois Frankel: Foreign policy

 Frankel supported President Donald Trump's decision to recognize Jerusalem as Israel's capital, saying, "The President's announcement today is consistent with current U.S. law and reaffirms what we already know: Jerusalem is the eternal capital of the Jewish people and the State of Israel."

+Frankel voted to provide Israel with support following 2023 Hamas attack on Israel.

 Gun policy

 Frankel supports gun control measures, which she calls "common-sense legislation."
 Specifically, she supports a high-capacity magazine ban, universal background checks, and a ban on bump stocks.

 Frankel supports repealing the 1996 Dickey Amendment, which discourages the CDC from researching gun violence prevention.

 Following the Pulse nightclub shooting, Frankel said, "This Congress offers lots of thoughts and sympathies when people are massacred by firearms, but no action to stop the carnage."

-After the Sutherland Springs church shooting, Frankel expressed her frustration with gun lobbying organizations and the inaction of Congress, saying: "We’ll pause for a moment of silence and then this Congress will do nothing because the NRA has a stranglehold on it."
+After the Sutherland Springs church shooting, Frankel expressed her frustration with gun lobbying organizations and the inaction of Congress, saying: "We'll pause for a moment of silence and then this Congress will do nothing because the NRA has a stranglehold on it."

 She has an "F" rating from the NRA, indicating that the organization does not believe that she protects gun rights.

 During her tenure in the House, Frankel has voted on several pieces of gun legislation.
 She voted against H. R. 38 (the Concealed Carry Reciprocity Act), which would enable concealed carry reciprocity among all states.

 In March 2017 Frankel voted against the Veterans Second Amendment Protection Act, which would allow veterans who are considered "mentally incompetent" to purchase ammunition and firearms unless declared a danger by a judge.

-Government surveillance

-Frankel has generally opposed measures to rein in government surveillance.
-Specifically, she voted against the Massie-Lofgren amendments to the Foreign Intelligence Surveillance Act to defund Section 702 surveillance and prevent "backdoor" warrantless FBI surveillance under that authority of US citizens.
-She voted for House cybersecurity information sharing bills that facilitate surveillance, and for the extension of USA PATRIOT Act financial surveillance (HR 5606).
-She voted against the USA RIGHTS Act, which would have helped to restore Americans' protections against government surveillance.